Lesley-w19/JobInterview_Workshop/README.md

 - Add new questions or update existing answer explanations via pull requests.
 - If you add code examples or helper scripts, include short usage notes and update this README.

-## License and citation

-Materials were prepared for course use.
-Check with the course instructor for permission to redistribute or reuse outside the class.

----

-If you want, I can:
-- Add a `requirements.txt` to this folder (if notebooks need packages)
-- Add a short PowerShell script to run the notebook and save outputs
-- Convert key textual content into a printable PDF

-Tell me which you'd like next.